mitya-borodin/hyperion/README.md

-# Butler
+# Abatur

-Butler is software which control all electronic system which powered by [wirenboard controller](https://wirenboard.com/ru/product/wiren-board-7/).
+Abatur is control system for components of a smart home built on [Wirenboard equipment](https://wirenboard.com/ru/product/wiren-board-7).

 ## Technology